paloha/pit/readme.md

 bash script and then I expanded it using Python, because bash = pain.
 Though, some things like activating an environment for current terminal, were much easier done from bash than from python.
 Also, I wanted this to be a single file.

+## Future of the project
-My current self is in hope of rewriting and extending this project.
+My current self is in hope of extending the functionality and rewriting the whole project pure in Python.
 So in case you would like to use such tool, star the repo or let me know.
 It helps with the motivation.

+I planned to extend the functionality to support per-project start and stop scripts, and per-project config, plus support for additional lists of resources, such as URLs etc.
+But do not be fooled, the project might just be staled as I will be the only one in the world to use it.
+Probably.
+Who knows.

 ## License